tmt96/UWPCode/UWPCode/UWPCode/Doc/journal.md

 ## 1/23/2017
 Now that I think about it, the custom View approach simply asks for too much effort.
 Definitely Over-engineer.
 I will have a second try with the Dictionary approach tomorrow.

+## 1/24/2017
+Positive: The opened file sidebar now works and shows all opened files correctly.
+Code is incredibly ugly and messy, but hey it works!

+Negative: I tried to be too smart, pulling off the StorageFile property from Buffer and using a path instead to reduce memory load.
+The problem: UWP apps do not have the access to all files in the system, especially those chosen from FilePicker.
+As a result, saving old Buffers is now broken. ~~Looking to fix.~~ Fixed that.